With a protective layer of palladium: Solar panels for windows created for the first time in Russia

 Each square meter of the panel is capable of generating up to 150 watts

-Nornickel, in collaboration with NUST MISIS, has developed and demonstrated scaled prototypes of the first semi-transparent solar panels in Russia, designed for use in glass facades and roofs of buildings.
+Nornickel, together with NUST MISIS, has developed and demonstrated scaled prototypes of the first semi-transparent solar panels in Russia designed for use in glass facades and roofs of buildings.
 This was reported in the company's press service.

 The new generation panels demonstrate an optimal combination of transparency and efficiency.
 According to calculations, each square meter of such a surface is capable of generating up to 150 watts of electricity while maintaining transparency above 30%.